HOME Kansai Wakayama Kumano Kodo, Shingu, Shirahama Kumano Sanzan: Explore Wakayama's 3 Sacred Shrines in the Land of the Gods

 ▲ Manzansha enshrines the god of musubi [interconnecting energy of the universe]

-After worshiping at the Goshaden, don’t forget to pray at Manzansha located at its side.
-This small shrine in its verdant setting is where worshipers pray for bonds between people, such as those between parent and child, and also where the Saisei no Tamaishi [sacred stone of regeneration] is enshrined.
+After worshiping at the Goshaden, be sure to stop by Manzansha, a small shrine nestled nearby in a lush, green setting.
+Here, worshipers pray for relationships and bonds, such as those between parent and child.
+It is also where the Saisei no Tamaishi (sacred stone of regeneration) is enshrined.

 ▲The black Yatagarasu [a mythical raven who aided Emperor Jimmu on his eastern expedition] post box and postcard tree